Brian-Pho/Textbook-Notes/content/posts/books/catching-fire/index.md

 - Similarly, our poor effectiveness at digesting raw food lets us process cooked foods much better.
 - E.g. We have smaller digestive systems compared to our cousin apes which allows them to process raw foods better at the cost of more energy.
 - Cooked food offers two advantages
     - Spontaneous advantages that almost any species, when fed cooked food, can use by growing faster and more efficiently.
     - Evolutionary benefits such as the smaller mouths, weaker jaws, smaller guts, etc. that use less energy when compared to apes.
 - It also seems like our digestive systems evolved around cooked food but is this the case?
 - Maybe our digestive system evolved to handle meat and handling cooked food was a byproduct.
 - Evidence suggests that we didn’t evolved to eat raw meat as our teeth aren't as sharp, compared to lions and dogs, and food passes our stomach too quickly.
-- Since cooking predictly destroys many toxins, we may have evolved a relatively sensitive palate.
+- Since cooking predictably destroys many toxins, we may have evolved a relatively sensitive palate.
 - We are cooks more than carnivores.

 ## Chapter 3: The Energy Theory of Cooking

 - Cooking increases the amount of energy we get from food by
     - Gelantinizing starch
     - Denaturing proteins
     - Softening everything
 - Softer foods provide more energy because they are cheaper to digest.
 - The effects of grinding and cooking are independent as both methods can be used together to get even more energy out of food.